-- 5.38 Since 2001, Hong Kong has established bilateral WHS with 14 economies, namely New Zealand, Australia, Ireland, Germany, Japan, Canada, Korea, France, the United Kingdom, Austria, Hungary, Sweden, the Netherlands and Italy (commencement date to be confirmed).
-The scheme aims to provide an opportunity for Hong Kong youths aged between 18 and 30 to broaden their horizon, allowing them to experience foreign culture through living and working temporarily while holidaymaking overseas.
-At the same time, youths of our partner economies may also learn more about Hong Kong through the scheme. - 5.39 A majority of partner economies allow Hong Kong youths to stay in their economies for up to 12 months and take up short-term employment to subsidise their expenses, and/or study short-term courses (except for Ireland) while holidaying. - 5.40 The WHS has been well received among young people.
-As at end-2021, more than 98 000 Hong Kong youths participated in the scheme, while about 15 000 youths from the partner economies came to Hong Kong under the scheme.
+- 5.35 Since 2001, Hong Kong has established bilateral WHS with 14 economies, namely New Zealand, Australia, Ireland, Germany, Japan, Canada, Korea, France, the United Kingdom, Austria, Hungary, Sweden, the Netherlands and Italy (commencement date to be confirmed).
+The scheme provided an opportunity for Hong Kong youths aged between 18 and 30 to broaden their horizons, allowing them to experience foreign culture through living and working temporarily while holidaymaking overseas.
+At the same time, youths of our partner economies may also learn more about Hong Kong through the scheme. - 5.36 A majority of partner economies allow Hong Kong youths to stay in their economies for up to 12 months and take up short-term employment to subsidise their expenses, and/or study short-term courses (except for Ireland) while holidaying. - 5.37 The WHS has been well received among young people.
+As at end-2022, more than 100 000 Hong Kong youths participated in the scheme, while more than 15 400 youths from the partner economies came to Hong Kong under the scheme.
 The LD will continue to enhance the publicity of this scheme, and explore with more economies to establish new WHS or expand existing bilateral arrangements in order to provide more choices and opportunities for Hong Kong youths to participate in the scheme.